What I Believe

 (3 minute read)

-I believe to make our city a good place to be, we should work on three things:
+To make our city a better place for all, we should have three main priorities:

 How do we get there?

-Provide greater access to food, particularly in East Greeley.
+Provide greater access to goods and services, particularly in East Greeley, by shortening travel time and encouraging local spending

-Incentivize convenience stores to extend hours, ensuring access to food and essentials evenings and weekends.
+Incentivize convenience stores to extend hours, ensuring access to food and essentials on evenings and weekends

 Together, we can create a safer, more accessible, and lively city for everyone.
-By focusing on transportation improvements, supporting local businesses, and creating a safer nightlife, we can create a city that better serves all of its residents.
+By focusing on a stronger infrastructure system, supporting local businesses, and make housing affordable we can create a city that better serves all of its residents.

 Let's get started and build a brighter future—step by step!